Peckkie/Peckkie/README.md

 > Research Assistant and AI Engineer working from academic research to applied computer vision and healthcare AI systems.

 I am a Research Assistant at the **Visual Intelligence Laboratory, Faculty of Science, Khon Kaen University**, Thailand.
-I hold an MSc in Applied Statistics (GPA 3.83) and a BSc in Statistics Information (GPA 3.37), both from Khon Kaen University.
+I hold an MSc in Applied Statistics and a BSc in Statistics Information, both from Khon Kaen University.
 My work sits at the intersection of **artificial intelligence, machine learning, deep learning, computer vision, data science, and cloud computing**, with an applied focus on medical AI, security/surveillance systems, and smartphone-based diagnostic tools.

 ---